 Terry is dedicated to encouraging the public, especially young people, to learn, and care, about the environment.
 He initiated projects to track some of Beijing’s iconic birds, including the Beijing Swift and the Beijing Cuckoo, involving local schools and discovering for the first time that both species undertake incredible migrations to southern Africa for the northern winter.
 The projects gained high-profile media coverage, including on BBC 1 TV, BBC Radio 4, full-page articles in Beijing Youth Daily, Beijing Evening News, The Guardian, The Independent and front page of the New York Times.

 In 2017, working with ShanShui Conservation Center at Peking University, he initiated a groundbreaking community-based wildlife watching tourism project in the Valley of the Cats, a spectacular location on the Tibetan Plateau with a high concentration of apex predators including Snow Leopard, Leopard, Wolf, Lynx and Asian Brown Bear.
 Twenty-two Tibetan yak herder families host visitors in strict rotation and, with 100% of the income staying in the local community, the project allows visitors to explore this special part of the world whilst supporting the local people and Snow Leopard conservation.
 By the end of 2019, this project had brought in over 1 million Chinese Yuan (GBP 115,000) for the community.

-Terry has a prominent media profile, often being asked to comment on environmental issues and featuring on mainstream TV, lifestyle magazines and in national and international newspapers.
+Terry has a prominent media profile, often being asked to comment on environmental issues and featuring on mainstream TV, radio, lifestyle magazines, national and international newspapers.